 Ethical approval and consent to participate

-The study obtained ethical approval from Kampala Internal University Research Ethical Committee (KIU-REC) with REC number 723-2024) and the Institute of Mbeya Medical research and ethics committee in Tanzania (MMREC) grant the final acceptance letter for the study, with registration number, SZEC-2439/R.A/24/15.
+The study obtained ethical approval from Kampala Internal University Research Ethical Committee (KIU-REC) with REC number 723-2024) and the Institute of Mbeya Medical research and ethics committee in Tanzania (MMREC) granted the final acceptance letter for the study, with registration number, SZEC-2439/R.A/24/15.
 The Authors declared that human sample was used in this research and therefore it complies with the Helsinki declaration.
 The study methods were carried out in accordance with relevant guidelines and regulations.

 COMPETING INTERESTS DISCLAIMER: